Guess who has lots of lentils hanging out in the pantry, begging to be used? ::raises hand::

 - Allow the balls to simmer and cook in the sauce for about 5-8 minutes.
 Serve.

 - Feel free to add less or more of any of the seasonings (fennel seeds, Italian seasoning, salt).
 Adjust to your liking and taste.
 I personally love fennel seeds, so I am a bit heavy-handed on the stuff.

 - When you get to the part where you combine all of the ingredients, you want to make sure that the vegan lentil meatless balls are dry and cool enough to handle.
-If the mixture is too wet, add more oat bran.
+If the mixture is too wet, add more oat flour.

 - The consistency of the mixture should be crumbly and have an easy hold when rolled into a ball.

 - This recipe makes about 25 meatless balls.